KoreTeknology/Blender-3x-Audio-Research/proposal-audio-system.md

 - [x] ADD **Audio Nodes Window Area** > TYPES (INT, STR, ...)

-> By DEFAULT the first Mis Bus is connected to the first available Output
+> By DEFAULT the first Mix Bus is directly connected to the first available Output.
+A Mix Buses INPUT Node and a Device Outputs Nodes are loaded, their data are related to preferences and Scene Audio settings.

 ---